 No, dogs should not eat black licorice.
-In very small amounts, the actual liquorice root extract in the candy might have health benefits (read below for more information), but it’s toxic in large doses.
+In very small amounts, the actual licorice root extract in the candy might have health benefits (read below for more information), but it’s toxic in large doses.
 Furthermore, the other ingredients are almost always junk for dogs.

-To understand why you sometimes get conflicting answers to this question, it’s important to understand that black licorice candy has very little in common with the natural liquorice root — about as much as a Snickers bar has in common with a cacao bean.
+To understand why you sometimes get conflicting answers to this question, it’s important to understand that black licorice candy has very little in common with the natural licorice root — about as much as a Snickers bar has in common with a cacao bean.
 You can tell them apart by the spelling: licorice with a C usually means the candy.

-More recently, liquorice extract has been used to flavor licorice candy.
+More recently, licorice extract has been used to flavor licorice candy.
 To cater to modern tastes, confectioners now bulk black licorice sweets with molasses, wheat flour, and high fructose corn syrup.
 Flavor often comes from the similarly tasting anise seed, meaning these “licorice” candies don’t actually contain any licorice at all.

 Wheat gluten and corn starch will fill your dog up without giving them any useful nutrition.
 Meanwhile, corn syrup and sugar put them at risk for obesity, doggie diabetes, and bad teeth.

 No, for the same reason as black licorice: it’s mostly sugar and flour.
 Red licorice is actually worse since it doesn’t contain liquorice extract at all, removing the one ingredient that’s even slightly beneficial.

 What if my dog ate licorice candy?

 If your dog has gotten into a bag of licorice candy, it’s not the end of the world.
 If it was red licorice, the worst they’ll get is a tummy ache.
 It’s only when sugar and gluten form too much of a dog’s diet that their risk for diabetes and obesity climbs.